 Recent performances include the roles of Valencienne (The Merry Widow), La Suora Zelatrice (Suor Angelica) and Meg Page (The Merry Wives of Windsor).
 She was also heard in a recital featuring the music of John Musto with the composer at the piano for SongFest in Los Angeles, CA, and a cabaret show and opera showcase at Pine Mountain Music Festival with sopranos Lucy Thrasher and Anne Jennifer Nash.
 On the concert stage, she sang in Beethoven’s Mass in C Major, Haydn’s Mass in Time of War, Britten’s Phaedra, and Brahms’ Alto Rhapsody.

 Performances for the 2017-18 season include the roles of Ruggiero in Alcina and Nancy in Albert Herring, as well as alto soloist in Mozart’s Requiem and the premiere of René Clausen’s oratorio The Passion of Jesus Christ.
 Janz will also collaborate with violinist Sonja Harasim in a concert honoring living composers, including Richard Lavenda, David Little and James Stephenson.

 Janz, a native of Marshfield, WI, is an alumna of the University of Wisconsin – Stevens Point (BM).
-She has also received degrees from the University of Colorado (MM) and the University of Kansas (DMA), and is an associate professor of voice and diction at Concordia College in Moorhead, MN.
+She has also received degrees from the University of Colorado (MM) and the University of Kansas (DMA), and is a professor of voice and diction at Concordia College in Moorhead, MN.